lumonald/simple-wp-url-change/README.md

 Step 1 - backup your database!
 (IMPORTANT)
 Step 2 - enter user/pass in .htpasswd
 Step 3 - amend path in .htaccess to match location on your server
-Step 4 - upload simple-wp-domain-change folder to server where WP installation exists
+Step 4 - upload simple-wp-url-change folder to server where WP installation exists
 Step 5 - run script in browser and follow on screen instructions
 Step 6 - REMOVE SCRIPT FROM SERVER (ALSO IMPORTANT)